 Course Code: GES274

-Tracy O'Rourke is a Master Black Belt with over 15 years of success helping organizations like the Department of Veterans Affairs, the State of Washington, Cisco, DC Shoes, GE and Motorola learn and apply Lean and Six Sigma.
-Tracy is an accomplished facilitator, trainer and presenter.
-She has trained over 1,000 people, mentored 300+ people and has helped complete 300+ projects with results that range between $50,000 and $8 million dollars in savings.
-Her facilitation expertise runs the gamut, from facilitating leadership retreats with top executives, to facilitating Process Walks, Kaizen Events and project team meetings.
-Tracy has a BA in English Literature from San Francisco State University and an MBA with emphasis in Leadership and Managing Organizational Change from Graziadio School of Business at Pepperdine University.
+Tracy O'Rourke is a Master Black Belt with over 20 years of success helping organizations like the Department of Veterans Affairs, the State of Washington, Cisco, DC Shoes, GE, and Motorola learn and apply Lean and Six Sigma.
+Tracy is an accomplished facilitator, trainer, and presenter.
+She has a BA in English Literature from San Francisco State University and an MBA with emphasis in Leadership and Managing Organizational Change from the Graziadio School of Business at Pepperdine University.

-In order to take the Lean Six Sigma Black Belt Certification program students will be required to provide an approved Lean Six Sigma Green Belt Training Certification certificate or test out of the Lean Six Sigma Green Belt program.
-Students can bypass testing out if they present a qualifying Green Belt Certificate which is:
+You must be a Green Belt to take the Black Belt certification exam.
+In order to take the Lean Six Sigma Black Belt Certification course, you will be required to provide an approved Lean Six Sigma Green Belt Training Certification certificate or test out of the Lean Six Sigma Green Belt course.
+You can bypass testing out if you present a qualifying Green Belt Certificate which is:

-Upon successful completion of the program, you will be awarded a certificate of completion.
-In addition, you will be able to sit for the Lean Six Sigma Black Belt Certification after successful completion of the program and financial obligation.
+Upon successful completion of the course, you will be awarded a certificate of completion.
+In addition, you will be able to sit for the Lean Six Sigma Black Belt Certification after successful completion of the course and financial obligation.